 What’s The Difference Between Natural And Added Sugars?

 Natural sugars occur in nature, particularly in the form of fructose and lactose in fruits, veggies, milk and more.
-These types of sugars naturally found in food do not tend to lead to the same health problems that other added — although still natural — sugars do.
+These types of sugars naturally found in food do not tend to lead to the same health problems that others added — although still natural — sugars do.
 Why?
-Because when you are consuming them, you are also consuming fibers, potassium, calcium and other health promoting vitamins that stave off the effects of sugar.
+Because when you are consuming them, you are also consuming fibers, potassium, calcium and other health-promoting vitamins that stave off the effects of sugar.

 On the other hand, added sugars are anything that is added to foods or beverages during preparation (like adding sugar to your coffee).
 And added sugars can still include natural sugars (light, brown, dark or white sugar, honey, syrup, etc.).

 In fact, most table sugars — or granulated sugars — are made of sucrose, a disaccharide of glucose and fructose, which is produced naturally in plants.
 “They are still considered ‘added sugars’ even if produced from a natural source,” says Ansari.
 And because we know you are wondering: “Stevia is also considered an added sugar, it comes from the Stevia rebaudiana plant,” says Ansari.
 “Although it is sweeter than regular sugar, it is lower in calories and carbohydrates than regular sugar.”

 The places you can most commonly find added sugars: soda, candies, juices, baked goods, yogurts, puddings, dairy-based desserts and other grains.
 Spotting sugars in your diet may not be as straightforward because they go by a bunch of different names.
 A few of them: brown sugar, corn syrup, high-fructose corn syrup, honey, malt sugar, molasses, raw sugar, syrup and sugar molecules ending in “ose:” fructose, lactose, maltose, etc.

 What Are Artificial Sweeteners?